kirill-grouchnikov/ephemeral/docs/theming/painters/overlay.md

 This skin defines custom visual appearance for the title pane, the menu bar and the status bar - the background of these areas is painted by the matching decoration painter - in this case, the `MarbleNoiseDecorationPainter`.
 To add the final polishing touch and create a unique visual footprint for this skin, we use a number of overlay painters.
 The Nebula Brick Wall skin defines two separate overlay painters, each one associated with the relevant decoration areas:

 * The `TopShadowOverlayPainter` is associated with the `Toolbar` decoration area - adding the drop shadow along the top edge of all application toolbars (see the bottom half of the zoomed area in the screenshot above).
 * The `BottomLineOverlayPainter` is associated with `TitlePane` and `Header` decoration areas - adding a thin separator line along the bottom edge of the title pane and the menubar (see the top half of the zoomed area in the screenshot above).
-Note that the application needs to specify what color is used to paint the separator line based on the matching color scheme.
+Note that the application needs to specify what color is used to paint the separator line based on the matching color tokens.

 Here is the same skeleton window under the [Gemini](../skins/toneddown.md#gemini) skin: